iarunsaragadam/easyloops/public/questions/01-variable-declaration/question.md

 ## Problem Statement

-Write a program that demonstrates proper [[wiki:variable]] declaration and initialization for different data types.
+Write a program that demonstrates proper [[wiki:variable]] declaration and initialization for different [[wiki:data-types]].
 Your program should read values from standard input and use them to demonstrate various programming concepts.

 Your program should: